wangbingbo2019/ENCORE-of-COVID-19/readme.txt

 S1 Table.
 Human interactome.
 It contains 16,461 proteins and 239,305 physical interactions.

 S2 Table.
+Disease biology of core.
 Disease module.
 The peripheral proteins and core proteins of COVID-19, SARS and H1N1, and the 70 C3 disease modules.

 S3 Table.
 The disease relationship result.
 The disease relationship analysis of COVID-19 and 72 disease modules, using the core proteins and VHN proteins of COVID-19 to calculate, respectively.